bitroniq/bitroniq.github.io/_posts/2021-12-29-how-to-update-reverse-dns-ptr-on-digitalocean.md

    of your droplet (you wouldn’t know you could)
 4. Change the name in the entry field and click the check mark

-To confirm the settings are correct:
+### To confirm the settings are correct:

 1. From the left menu select `Networking`
 2. Select `PTR records` tab

-Finally, make sure you also edit your droplet’s hostname internally as well.
+### Finally, make sure you also edit your droplet’s hostname internally as well.

-1. Update `/etc/hostame` or on Ubuntu use `sudo hostnamectl set-hostname mysub.domain.com`
+1. Update `/etc/hostame`
+   - on Ubuntu use `sudo hostnamectl set-hostname mysub.domain.com`
 2. Update `/etc/hosts`

    ```bash